virajbhutada/Article-Clustered-Recommendation-System-ML/README.md

 ## Overview

 Welcome to the Article Clustered Recommendation System project!
 This system aims to provide personalized article recommendations to users based on their interests and reading history.
-By clustering similar articles and leveraging advanced machine learning techniques, the system enhances user engagement and facilitates content discovery.
+By clustering similar articles and leveraging advanced machine-learning techniques, the system enhances user engagement and facilitates content discovery.

 ---